jeffreycwitt/hn202/docs/class-12.md

 Once again, I would reiterate: the shift we begin to see in the 11th century regarding Jewish identity is not necessarily praise for the earlier attitude created by Augustine and echoed by Bernard.

 The protected status of Jewish communities was based on a need or desire to control the subjectivity of the Jewish people as if they were a certain kind of object.
-The Jew was assigned a specific role to play in Christianity society and was thereby offered protection as long as he or she was perceived to play that role.
+The Jew was assigned a specific role to play in Christian society and was thereby offered protection as long as he or she was perceived to play that role.

 But because Jewish people are not objects, but subjects, they ultimately did not conform to the role they were assigned.
 And as the illusion dismantled, so too did the protected status that was associated with it.